schatzlab/appliedgenomics2021/assignments/assignment3/README.md

 - Q3a.
 Using k = 25, how many nodes are there in the simple de Bruijn graph generated from Staphylococcus aureus?
 How many edges are there?
 [Hint: Start by breaking the genome down into k-mers to determine all of your edges and nodes, and maintain some simple data structures (hash table, dictionary, etc) to tie them together - this is all you have to do to get a simple de Bruijn graph!
 Note you should construct a simple graph, with at most 1 edge between a pair of nodes, even if their sequences are repeated multiple times in the genome]

 - Q3b.
-The out-degree of a node is the number of directed edges that start at the node.
-Plot a histogram of the distribution of out-degrees in your de Bruijn graph.
-[Hint: Use the nodes and edges you identified in 3a, and get a count of how many nodes have out degree 0, 1, ..., n.]
+The out-degree of a node is the number of directed edges that start at the node, and the in-degree of a node is the number of directed edges that end at the node.
+Plot one histogram of the distribution of out-degrees in your de Bruijn graph, and another of the distribution of in-degrees in your de Bruijn graph.
+[Hint: Use the nodes and edges you identified in 3a, and get a count of how many nodes have out degree/in degree 0, 1, ..., n.]

 - Q3c.
 Recall that an edge can be compacted if the node is starts from has out-degree = 1, and the node it ends at has in-degree = 1.
 In the de Bruijn graph of Staphylococcus aureus, how many such "compactable" edges are there?